Skip to main content

 • If the specified cardMaxWidth exceeds the width of the stream container, the property will be ignored.

-• In horizontal stream containers, the cardMaxWidth property behaves the same as the cardWidth property.
+• In horizontal stream containers, the cardMaxWidth property behaves the same as the cardWidth property, and it must be > 0.

 The following code snippet sets the maximum card width to 500.